-Many people who file bankruptcy do so due to experiencing an unexpected or sudden hardship, such as medical problems and loss of income.
-While bankruptcy may seem uncommon, in 2019, there were 774,940 total bankruptcy filings (according to the United States Courts).
+If you have a higher amount of debt than you can manage, our Forest City bankruptcy lawyer can review your situation and advise you of your debt relief options.
+Many people file for bankruptcy after experiencing an unexpected hardship, such as medical problems or loss of income.
+While bankruptcy may seem uncommon, there were 774,940 bankruptcy filings in 2019, according to the U.S. Courts.

 - Foreclosure actions

 While you can file under several different bankruptcy chapters, most filings for individuals fall under Chapter 7 or Chapter 13.

 Why Filing for Bankruptcy Protection Can Be a Complex Matter

 The bankruptcy process is complex because you must complete detailed paperwork that outlines your income, assets, and debts.
 Our lawyers can file your petition and complete all necessary forms, ensuring your bankruptcy filing complies with the court’s rules.
 Failing to file a proper bankruptcy petition can result in your filing being dismissed, making it harder to file for bankruptcy protection in the future.